hashicorp/design-system/website/docs/components/modal/partials/code/how-to-use.md

 ### Form within a Modal dialog

-If a Modal dialog contains interactive elements, such as a form, the initial focus should be set on the first input, which is the first focusable element within the form.
-This can be achieved by setting the `autofocus` property on the first form element.
+If a Modal dialog presents a form, the initial focus should be set on the first input, as the first focusable element in the form.
+This can be achieved by setting the `autofocus` property on the first form input.

+The `<form>` element should be placed in the `Hds::Modal::Body` subcomponent.
+We also recommend to associate it to the submit button using the `form` attribute, as shown below.

 When the Modal dialog contains information that might be lost on close, use a confirmation message before discarding it.